 All cheques, drafts or orders for the payment of money and all notes and acceptances and bills of exchange shall be signed by such officer or officers or person or persons, whether or not officers of the Corporation and in such manner as the Board may from time to time designate by resolution.

 11.7 Dispute Resolution

 The Corporation shall adhere to the Dispute Resolution process as published and approved by Ontario Soccer from time to time.
-Any Member of the Corporation may initiate the Dispute Resolution process by communicating in writing to Ontario Soccer, with a copy to the Corporation and District Association, the nature and facts of the dispute.
-Ontario Soccer, at its discretion, may proceed with the Dispute Resolution process by assigning one or more neutral persons to the dispute.
+Any Member of the Corporation may initiate the Dispute Resolution process by communicating in writing to Ontario Soccer, or other relevant Sport Association with a copy to the Corporation and District Association, or other Sport Association the nature and facts of the dispute.
+The relevent Sport Assocition, at its discretion, may proceed with the Dispute Resolution process by assigning one or more neutral persons to the dispute.
 The Dispute Resolution process shall not to be used for game discipline which follows the normal discipline and appeals process.
 The Corporation shall make available to any Member the Dispute Resolution process when requested.
 The dispute resolution process can only be used by eligiable members and not in cases where a person disputes their membership in the corporation.
 Membership status is determined in accorance with section 8.1 of the constitution.